DieStok/BMLB2025_2026/readme.md

-# BMLB2025
+# BMLB 2025-2026
-The 2025 version of the two-week Basic Machine Learning for Bioinformatics course taught at the University of Utrecht.
+The 2025-2026 version of the two-week Basic Machine Learning for Bioinformatics course taught at the University of Utrecht.

 # Topics covered per day (lectures and practicals)
 * Day 1: Linear regression, gradient descent, introduction to linear algebra